BudComSol/SpaceTraders/README.md

 ## How To Play

-You can play either on an existing server or you can host your own server.
+##You can play either on an existing server or you can host your own server.
-Consider creating an account on the official server to gain aome insight!
+##Consider creating an account on the official server to gain some insight!
-Anyone setting up a server may apply to have their site added to this list.
+##Anyone setting up a server may apply to have their site added to this list.

 Official server: [SpaceTraders](https://spacetraders.org)